theengineertcr/KFOldSchoolZeds/README.md

 ## Usage

 Select the Killing Floor 2.5 Gametype and start a game.

-Or for a dedicated server:
+Cmdline for dedicated servers:

 ```cpp
 Game=KFOldSchoolZedsChar.KFGameTypeOS